rolemadelen/blog-v1/posts/blog/en-leetcode-valid-palindrome.md

 - initialize 2 pointers: front and rear
 - LOOP
   - if front (or rear) is not alpha-numeric, increase (or decrease)
-  - return `false` if front value != rear value because they're not pailndrome
+  - return `false` if front value != rear value because they're not palindrome
   - repeat above process
 - LOOP END
 - return `true`